xTerrene/Eos/README.md

 ### Latest - v2.2

+\+ Added EBGui Gold
+\* This new premium version of EBGui is intended to give thanks to members who support the project financially by providing them with a selection of hacks that were deemed "too powerful" for standard users to use!
+\> Made Orbital Strike a Gold hack.
+\> Made Slime Buddies a Gold hack.
+\> Made Double Ray a Gold hack.
+\> Made Instant Dispersion a Gold hack.

+### Previous

+#### v2.1

 \+ Added Storm's Lightning Dispersion.
 \* This fires instantly, and will still fire even when in the air.
 \+ Added Darkness' Murky Missiles.